okrame/mist-privacy-agent/README.md

 Download the required model files and place them in: `/src/models/`

-Run the electron app in development mode: `npm start`
+Run the electron app in development mode: `npm run dev`

 The app will pop up in the menu bar, and it will first initialize the models.